 Before fully attaching all legs, it is okay to (carefully) flip the table over and test it for stability.
 If the legs are uneven, they can possibly be “shimmed” with actual shims, slivers of wood, or anything that seems to work.
 We did not need to do any adjustments so the legs went in as planned.
 Another option would be to attach to the bottom of the legs some adjustable foot bottoms.
 These are available on Amazon or possibly a local hardware store.

-Last step: Finish if wanted in a favorite color, or enjoy as is.
-I am would like to at least take some paint thinner to the legs to remove the black rubbings.
+Last step: Finish the legs in a favorite color.
 Also possibly someday put a strip around the outside of the top of the legs to stabilize and improve the raw look.
 Realistically, this probably will not happen.

 The remaining drawers became a practically perfect shoe bin and (once the blanket was added) a beloved cat bed.